Your ChatGPT and Claude, working together in one workspace, with memory, context, and a team of specialized agents alongside them.

 When agents conflict, the conductor opens a structured debate round with an LLM judge for resolution.
 Disagreement becomes signal, not noise.

-Boardroom is everyone at the table.
-Six more group slots wait next to it — save any crew, switch with one click.
-Below the chat: three modes (CHAT, BRAINSTORM, BUILD), an ASK WHEN UNSURE safety toggle, and the active agent roster on the right.
+Boardroom is everyone at the table; Collective is the local four.
+Save more named crews next to them, switch with one click.
+Below the chat: two modes (CHAT for talk, BRAINSTORM to shape a Blueprint), a MULTI-VOICE toggle, and the active agent roster on the right.
+Build moved to the Workshop, sourced straight from your Blueprint.

-The default channel is Boardroom.
-Save up to six more named groups next to it — each with its own agents, history, and mode.
+Boardroom is the full table; Collective is your local four.
+Save more named groups next to them, each with its own agents, history, and mode.

-CHAT for conversation, BRAINSTORM for ideation rounds, BUILD for proposal-driven work.
-The mode shapes how agents respond.
+CHAT for conversation, BRAINSTORM for ideation rounds that crystallize into a versioned Blueprint.
+The mode shapes how agents respond, and what they produce.

 Workspace-wide switch in Agent Studio > General.
 On = every agent with stake responds in parallel.
 Off = single best responder per turn for tighter back-and-forth.